bueller2298/daggerheart-srd/Session Notes/Session 1.md

 "I need you to do something for me.
 I'm not offering you coin, for I know you will eventually be sick of it.
 I'm offering you a chance to be a part of something that may change the life of every soul still in these lands.
 What do you say to that?"

 He hands you a scroll, its paper heavy and its words already written.
-"I need you to find some people for me.
-They have been selected for a reason, but they have no reason to trust you.
-You must convince them to come with you.
-If you succeed, you will have a part in a story greater than anything you could ever imagine.
-A story that could save both lands."
+"I need you to find some people.
+You will deliver my message to them, and you will bring them to me.
+They have no reason to trust you, but you will find a way to make them.
+Your success is not a suggestion; it's a requirement."
 He looks at you, his gaze piercing.
-"Will you place yours in me?"
+"The future of both our worlds depends on your ability to convince them.
+Are we clear?"